Consolidator grants for junior researchers

 Application period: March 20 - April 24

 Karolinska Institutet is investing to give the most prominent younger researchers the opportunity to consolidate their research and broaden their activities.

-As part of this initiative up to eight Consolidator grants are announced, each with five years' funding for researchers employed at Karolinska Institutet whose doctoral degree is not more than twelve years old.
-The focus is on research in medical science in a broad perspective, including medicine, Health care and Health.
+As part of this initiative up to 14 Consolidator grants are announced, each with five years' funding for researchers employed at Karolinska Institutet whose doctoral degree is not more than twelve years old.
+The focus is on research in Medical science in a broad perspective, including Medicine, Health care and Health.

 At the time of application, the applicant must be employed at KI with at least 50 percent employment.

-The applicant should not hold a position as Senior lecturer/adjunct Senior lecturer or Professor/adjunct Professor at the time of the application deadline, or previously received funding for position as Senior researcher (5 years) or Consolidator grant through previous calls by the Board of Research/Faculty board at Karolinska Institutet.
+The applicant should not hold a position as Senior lecturer/adjunct Senior lecturer, Professor/adjunct Professor or Visiting Professor at the time of the application deadline, or previously received funding for position as Senior researcher (5 years) or Consolidator grant through previous calls by the Board of Research/Faculty board at Karolinska Institutet.

 Applicants must conduct internationally leading research within their subject area.
 Applicants must have their own research line and have demonstrated the ability to conduct research of very high quality, as well as demonstrate future development opportunities with continued high qualitative research and the ability to attract external funding.

 Applicants who has received a PhD degree earlier than 2011 may be eligible if there are special grounds for deductible time.

 - parental leave

 - positions of trust in trade union organizations